NATURE NOTES

 The origin of "ham" almost certainly came

-from the Saxon word hamm, which probably originally meant a natural
+from the Saxon word hamm, which probably originally meant an enclosure

 -